motters/qtrb/README.md

 This stage will clean the VM ready for future builds

 ```
+./scripts/50_clean_build/10_unmount_sysroot.sh
+./scripts/50_clean_build/20_clean_and_delete.sh
 ```

 ### Stage 4: Flashing new image

 Whoou, you've finished all the hard stuff!
 Now all you have to do is flash the new Raspbian OS image an SD card and plug it into your Raspberry Pi.

-The easiest way to do this is to download Etcher and burn the image file located in the build folder of QtRb-VM Directory to an SD card.
+The easiest way to do this is to download Etcher and burn the image file located in the "build" folder of QtRb-VM directory to an SD card.

 ## Testing Program